ian-r-rose/ian-r-rose.github.io/content/2015-11-06-ultraviolet-catastrophe.md

 temperatures to radiate in the visible spectrum, but you have probably seen a hot poker glow red, which means it is certainly too hot to touch.
-If it gets a lot hotter than that, it may start to glow white, reflecting the temperature dependence of the radiative spectrum.
+If it gets a lot hotter than that, it may start to glow white, reflecting the presence of higher frequency radiation.

 The question of the radiative spectrum that a body emits is not just of theoretical interest: it is intensely practical in many areas of science